 Finally, another relevant cognitive bias is the bandwagon effect, which causes people to adopt a stance that is presented by others, due to people’s reliance on social cues when making decisions, and due to their desire to feel that they conform with the behavior of others in their community.

-Accordingly, availability entrepreneurs often utilize various tactics in order to increase the likelihood that an availability cascade will occur.
+Accordingly, availability entrepreneurs often utilize various tactics to increase the likelihood that an availability cascade will occur.
 Such tactics include actively promoting a certain stance in the media, making a certain idea more appealing to people, and ensuring that a certain concept is easy for people to repeat to others.

 For example, availability entrepreneurs often make sure to craft simplified, rhetorical statements that are easy for people to understand, even if those statements are misleading in some way.
 The advantage of such statements is that people are prone to accepting and promoting them over statements that are complex and difficult to understand, even when the latter type of statement reflects the situation at hand more accurately.
-There are various ways to craft such statements, and one technique that availability entrepreneurs frequently use it to focus on using dramatic anecdotes, while ignoring empirical data that is more meaningful, but also more difficult to understand.
+There are various ways to craft such statements, and one technique that availability entrepreneurs frequently use is to focus on using dramatic anecdotes, while ignoring empirical data that is more meaningful, but also more difficult to understand.

-Similarly, availability entrepreneurs often also craft their messages in a way that takes advantage of people’s desire to achieve social acceptance.
+Similarly, availability entrepreneurs often craft their messages in a way that takes advantage of people’s desire to achieve social acceptance.
 For instance, one way in which availability entrepreneurs accomplish this is by emphasizing the large portion of the community that agrees with the message that’s being spread, or by suggesting that those who disagree with it are viewed in a negative light by others.

 How to account for availability cascades

-Due to the fact that availability cascades generally occur on a large social scale, there is generally little that you can do to stop them once they are underway.
+Because availability cascades generally occur on a large social scale, there is generally little that you can do to stop them once they are underway.

 Nevertheless, when you encounter an availability cascade, it’s still important to be aware of it, since even though availability cascades are not inherently negative, the main issue with them is that they can pressure you to accept and promote a stance regardless of whether or not it’s true, and regardless of whether or not doing so is in your best interest.